 This big list of play places and activities offers over 85 indoor-specific activities, including play places, mall and store play areas, and active fun options like bounce houses and swimming, but I’ll mention some of these below.

-Columbus Recreation and Parks Department’s Community Centers: tba for 2019.
-All 29 community centers are hosting various programs and events during winter break.
+Columbus Recreation and Parks Department’s Community Centers: Most events are cancelled for 2020.
+Community centers are typically hosting various programs and events during winter break.
 Check out the “Schools Out” calendar for the closest center near you.
 You’ll find open gyms, crafts, gymnastics, and more.
 Must purchase a $1 Columbus Parks & Rec Leisure Card, which is valid for 3 years.
 Most activities are free; some have a nominal charge.